Home >> Cloud Computing Solutions >> Disadvantages of Cloud Computing

-Unfortunately, there is another side of the coin: cloud computing is not too good to be true because the disadvantages of cloud computing are as real as its best features.
+Unfortunately, there’s another side of the coin: cloud computing isn’t as great to be true because the disadvantages of cloud computing are as genuine as its best features.

 So before jumping into the bandwagon and placing your business in the hands of the cloud, here are some of the disadvantages of cloud computing that you need to consider:

 As early as its launch, cloud computing raised worries about potential security threats among enterprises.
 This is one of the disadvantages of cloud computing that, until now, is not resolved.
 Even cybersecurity experts are confirming that this concern is valid as they pinpoint the issues of data loss and leakage, data privacy and breaches of confidentiality.
 Though security is the top notch among the disadvantages of cloud computing, this remains a struggle only for beginners in using the cloud, while intermediate and advanced users are more concerned with cloud expenses than security.
 Among other disadvantages of cloud computing, security issues became a benefit instead of a struggle to cloud computing users.
 Cloud security became part of the solutions that cloud vendors offer.
 Also, this threat led to the allocation of a budget for training and certification of IT personnel and security tools to dispute the possible risks in cloud computing.